btholt/generator-mdpress/README.md

 mdpress is a ruby gem that allows you to create rad presentations using [impress.js](http://github.com/bartaz/impress.js) in simple and readable [markdown](http://daringfireball.net/projects/markdown/).

 This generator allows you to scaffold up a presentation using Yeoman.
-In addition, it comes bundled with a JavaScript file that enforces [Ignite presentation guidelines](http://en.wikipedia.org/wiki/Ignite_(event\)) that will automatically advance the slides and put it into fullscreen mode for you.
+In addition, it comes bundled with a JavaScript file that enforces [Ignite presentation guidelines](http://tinyurl.com/3lxmml) that will automatically advance the slides every 15 seconds and put it into fullscreen mode for you.

+## New in 0.2.0
+- [Gruntjs](http://gruntjs.com)!
+Now you can run grunt tasks to manage your presentation.
+The most useful being `grunt server` which will watch for changes, run mdpress to compile for you, and do livereload.
+- Implemented underscore templating in the templates.
+- Made package.json and bower.json more useful.

 ## Current Issues
 - If you're using the ignite JS, you cannot open the presentation using the mdpress -r flag.
 It's because mdpress creates a temporary project and only copies select files to that temp directory.
-Instead compile the project (via mdpress *filename* or mdpress -a *filename*, both work) and then simply open *filename*/index.html directly in your browser.
-If you're not using the ignite JS, then go ahead and use the -r flag.
+Instead use the grunt tasks provided.

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed: